 The Centre for Editing Lives and Letters (CELL) develops projects focused on making archives matter, concentrating on the years 1500 to 1800.
-Located at University College London (UCL), CELL consists of doctoral students, researchers, teachers and writers.
+The MA in Early Modern Studies reﬂects CELL’s ethos, marrying traditional archival skills with cutting edge technology.
+Located at University College London (UCL), CELL consists of graduate and doctoral students, researchers, teachers and writers.

 ON THIS SITE